howtographql/howtographql/content/backend/graphql-scala/5-extending_link_model.md

 ```
 </Instruction>

-1. Use `implicit` because it's implicitly has to be in scope
+1. Use `implicit` because it implicitly has to be in scope
-1. `"DateTime"` is a name to this scalar.
-It will be visible in schema with that name.
+1. `"DateTime"`.
+The name will be used in schemas.
-1. `coerceOutput` converts our type to string.
+1. `coerceOutput` converts our type to a String.
 It will be used to produce output data.
 1. `coerceInput` needs partial function with `Value` as single argument.
 Such value could be of many types.
-In our case we're parsing only from `StringValue` but you can also add `LongType` to able converts from timestamp, so user will have option what to choose.
+In our case we're parsing only from `StringValue`.
+Of course nothing stops you from defining few conversions.
+If you define more cases for coerceInput users will have freedom to provide input in more ways.
 1. `coerceUserInput` converts Literal which almost always is a String.
+While this function should cover basic types, `coerceInput` and `coerceOutput` should always be a value that the GraphQL grammar supports.

 Both functions `coerceInput` and `coerceUserInput` should responds with `Either`.
 The correct (right) value should consists object of expected type.
 In case of failure, left value should contain `Violation` subtype.
-Sangria provides many `Violation` subtypes, but in the code above you can see I used `DateTimeCoerceViolation`.
+Sangria provides many `Violation` subtypes, but in the code above you can see I've used `DateTimeCoerceViolation`.
 Let's implement this.

 <Instruction>